kaimitai/FaxIScripts/docs/faxiscripts_doc.md

 ## Music

-Music in Faxanadu uses four channels per song, two square wave channels, one triangle wave channels and one noise channel.
+Music in Faxanadu uses four channels per song, two square wave channels, one triangle wave channel and one noise channel.

 The note lengths can be given as a one-byte value ($80-$ed represent note lengths from 0 to 109) or via a note length-setting opcode which can set note lengths up to 255 ticks.
 The NES runs at roughly 60 ticks per minute in this context, so a note length of 60 means one second or so of sound.